MahamTKhan/MahamTKhan/README.md

 - 👋 Hi, I’m @MahamTKhan
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 contact me at mahamtkhan2@gmail.com ...

 <!---
 MahamTKhan/MahamTKhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.